kayac-chang/social-proof-section/Guide.md

 }
 ```

-and update our `jsx` by this,
+And update our `jsx` by this,
 yes, we can passing `array of component` with special `key` props.
 and seems props are just plain Javascript object,
 we can using `object destructure` to passing them to component at once,
 without assign explicitly.

 ```js
 function App() {